keshiacor/jamsess/README.md

 ### Track image

-Users will be able to see the album image of the track
+Users will be able to see the album image of the track.
+This will appear with their search results.